Bumblebee202111/doubean-public/README.md

   - Investigate API for *all* followed topics like desktop Web app (currently seems unlikely)
     - Use as home/notifications data source
 - Subjects
-  - Search: Fix filter auto-selecting the wrong tag when the first option is hidden
+  - Search: Fix filter auto-selecting the wrong tag when the first option is hidden (e.g., "林俊杰")
   - Subject Detail: Ratings histogram
   - Color schemes
   - More